sgrif/diesel.rs-website/src/guides/getting-started.md

 Diesel can insert more than one record in a single query.
 Just pass a `Vec` or slice to [`insert_into`], and then call [`get_results`] instead of `get_result`.
 If you don't actually want to do anything with the row that was just inserted, call [`.execute`] instead.
-The compiler won't complain at you, that way. :)
+The compiler won't complain! :)

 [`.get_result`]: https://docs.diesel.rs/2.3.x/diesel/prelude/trait.RunQueryDsl.html#method.get_result
 [`.execute`]: https://docs.diesel.rs/2.3.x/diesel/prelude/trait.RunQueryDsl.html#method.execute